 "I so enjoy the paper and pass it along frequently.
 Thank you for your hard work."

-"I just want to say I much I look forward to each issue of the new Downtown Post.
+"I just want to say how much I look forward to each issue of the Downtown Post.
 The articles are informative and the photos are the best."